kattamanikanta/mani-myapps/README.md

 # mani-myapps
-# this is mani-first file
+# this is my first application